 6. There remains the issue of irreparable harm.
 Here again arguments have been advanced on both sides.
-Respondent's brilliant argument elaborated on this matter in extenso.
-The United Kingdom's point was that a party should not take action pendente lite that would frustrate the Court's later judgment on the merits.
+The point of the United States was that a party should not take action pendente lite that would frustrate the Court's later judgment on the merits.
 Provisional measures are therefore unnecessary, the argument runs, because the Parties are already under an obligation to avoid irreparable prejudice to the potential judgment of the Court, irreparable harms to rights claimed, and irreparable harms to persons and property.
 To buttress this point torrents of authority were cited from the past Judgments of the Court.